Related Links

 - Siyan Cao, Jose L. Fachi, Alina Ulezko Antonova, Qianli Wang, Zhangying Cai, Randal J. Kaufman, Matthew A. Ciorba, Parakkal Deepak, Marco Colonna.
 IRE1a-XBP1 sustains cytokine responses of group 3 innate lymphoid cells in inflammatory bowel disease.
 Journal of Clinical Investigation.
 2024 May 9:e174198.

-- Vincent Peng*, Siyan Cao*, Tihana Trsan, Jennifer K Bando, Julian Avila-Pacheco, John L Cleveland, Clary Clish, Ramnik J Xavier, Marco Colonna.
+- Vincent Peng, Siyan Cao*, Tihana Trsan, Jennifer K Bando, Julian Avila-Pacheco, John L Cleveland, Clary Clish, Ramnik J Xavier, Marco Colonna.
 Ornithine decarboxylase supports ILC3 responses in infectious and autoimmune colitis through positive regulation of IL-22 transcription.
 Proceedings of the National Academy of Sciences, USA.
-2022: 119 (45), e2214900119. *Co-first author.
+2022: 119 (45), e2214900119. *First author.

 - Siyan Cao, Miao Wang, Jane C Harrington, Brandy-Mengchieh Chuang, Lars Eckmann, Randal J Kaufman.
 Phosphorylation of eIF2α is dispensable for differentiation but required at a posttranscriptional level for Paneth cell function and intestinal homeostasis in mice.
 Inflammatory Bowel Diseases.
 2014: 20 (4), 712-722.